bladeours/airport-api/README.md

 * `git clone https://github.com/bladeours/airport-api.git`
 * `docker-compose -d`

-App runs on 8081 port.
+App runs on 8081 port, but you can change it in `.env` file.
 I needed to use `fvilers/mongo-seed` image because it's the best way to import data to mongoDB in container. `mongo` container starts, then `mongo-seed` import data to `mongo` and shutdowns.